Quick Answer

 One-Breath Recap

-Common stock is direct ownership with one vote per share, variable dividends the board can cut or skip, and last place at liquidation, which makes it the highest-risk claim but gives unlimited upside against a downside capped at the amount invested; foreign exposure through ADRs trades in dollars yet keeps currency risk.
-Preferred stock is the hybrid: a fixed dividend rate (still declared, not guaranteed), priority over common, usually no vote, and bond-like interest rate sensitivity.
+Common stock is direct ownership with typically one vote per share, variable dividends the board can cut or skip, and last place at liquidation, which makes it the highest-risk claim but gives unlimited upside against a downside capped at the amount invested; foreign exposure through American Depositary Receipts trades in dollars yet keeps currency risk.
+Preferred stock is the hybrid: a fixed dividend rate (still declared, not guaranteed), priority over common, usually no vote, and bond-like interest-rate sensitivity.
 Convertible preferred always trades at the higher of its investment value or its conversion value, so run both numbers.
-Remember preferred is equity, not debt, so its dividends are not deductible to the issuer, though corporate investors can claim the dividends-received deduction.
-Nail the never-guaranteed dividend, the liquidation order, and the equity-not-debt distinction, and this unit answers itself.
+Preferred is equity, not debt, so its dividends are not deductible to the issuer, though corporate investors can claim the dividends-received deduction.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Equity Securities unit for the complete lesson.
+Read the full Equity Securities unit.